andrewvect/tg_bot/README.md

 # WordGram - Language Learning Telegram Bot

-A modern web application built with FastAPI backend and React frontend.
+A modern web application built with a FastAPI backend and React frontend.
 This project combines a Telegram bot with an embedded web application designed to help users efficiently learn new words and expand their vocabulary.
-The system features user progress tracking, personalized learning paths, and intuitive word management, all accessible through the Telegram interface Web App.
+The system features user progress tracking, and intuitive word management, all accessible through the Telegram interface Web App.
+The app utilizes a spaced repetition algorithm to optimize the learning process and improve long-term retention of vocabulary.

 ## Images of application
 <p align="center">